samuelstevens/sentence-editing-interpretability/README.md

-# Understanding How BERT Learns to Identify Edits
+# An Investigation of Language Model Interpretability via Sentence Editing

-This is the repo with code for reproducing results from "Understanding How BERT Learns to Identify Edits".
+This is the repo with code for reproducing results from "An Investigation of Language Model Interpretability via Sentence Editing".

 ## Data